-- 1. Cycle-by-cycle only: The hiccup mode can be completely disabled by connecting a zero to 50kΩ resistor from the RES pin to AGND.
-In this configuration, the cycle-by-cycle protection will limit the output current indefinitely and no hiccup sequences will occur. - 2.
+- 1. Continuous Current limit only: The hiccup mode can be completely disabled by connecting a zero to 50 $k\Omega$ resistor from the RES pin to AGND.
+In this configuration, the peak cycle-by-cycle/average current-limit protection will limit the output current indefinitely and no hiccup sequences will occur. - 2.
 Hiccup only: The timer can be configured for immediate activation of a hiccup sequence upon detection of an overload by leaving the RES pin open circuit. - 3.
-Delayed Hiccup: Connecting a capacitor to the RES pin provides a programmed interval of cycle-by-cycle limiting before initiating a hiccup mode restart, as previously described.
+Delayed Hiccup: Connecting a capacitor to the RES pin provides a programmed interval of peak cycle-bycycle and average current limiting before initiating a hiccup mode restart, as previously described.
 The dual advantages of this configuration are that a short term overload will not cause a hiccup mode restart but during extended overload conditions, the average dissipation of the power converter will be very low. - 4.
 Externally Controlled Hiccup: The RES pin can also be used as an input.
 By externally driving the pin to a level greater than the 2.5V hiccup threshold, the controller will be forced into the delayed restart sequence.
 For example, the external trigger for a delayed restart sequence could come from an over-temperature protection circuit or an output over-voltage sensor.